4a- Solved problem for matrix operations.

 For example, if k = 2 and A = [[1, 2], [3, 4]], B = [[5, 6], [7, 8]], we can compute 2(A + B) = 2[[6, 8], [10, 12]] = [[12, 16], [20, 24]], and separately calculate 2A + 2B to confirm that both methods yield the same result.

-What is distributive property?
+What is the distributive property for matrices?

 The distributive property is one of the most frequently used properties in math.
 In general, this term refers to the distributive property of multiplication, which states that the